Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulations and Methods

 An example $\Sigma_{\rm [CII]}$ image is illustrated in Figure~\ref{fig:2d_images} (right panel).
 This example provides an initial view of how the extended [\ion{C}{2}] gas is distributed around young stars (left panel) and the UV continuum (middle panel).
-More insights into the physical properties of simulated galaxies can be found in Figure~\ref{fig:phase}, which shows an example of the temperature-density ($T_{\rm gas}$--$n_{\rm H}$) phase diagram.
-This phase diagram demonstrates that [\ion{C}{2}] arises predominantly in gas with $n_{\rm H} \sim 1-10^{4}\,{\rm cm^{-3}}$, justifying the optically-thin assumption for [\ion{C}{2}] emission and that the FIRE-2 simulations are capable of properly resolving the ISM phase structure of [\ion{C}{2}]-emitting gas.
+Further insights into the physical properties of [\ion{C}{2}]-emitting gas in simulated galaxies can be found in Figure~\ref{fig:phase}, which shows an example of the temperature ($T_{\rm gas}$) vs. density ($n_{\rm H}$) phase diagram.
+This phase diagram demonstrates that [\ion{C}{2}] arises predominantly in gas with $n_{\rm H} \sim 1-10^{3}\,{\rm cm^{-3}}$, in which scenario [\ion{C}{2}] is effectively optically thin \citep[e.g.,][]{Goldsmith12}, and that the FIRE-2 simulations are capable of properly resolving the phase structure of [\ion{C}{2}]-emitting gas.